zhuang-group/zhuang-group.github.io/_pages/home.md

 Welcome to ZIP Lab!

 Efficiency matters!
-The main research topic of our group is developing efficient deep learning paradigms for green AI and resource constrained edge devices.
+The main research topic of our group is developing new efficient deep learning paradigms edge applications.
 We are waiting for you if you have solid Machine Learning, Computer Vision and/or embedded platforms development background.

+We have terminated the recruitment of research students from Monash University.